 Here are some ideas to get started.

-When you wake up the next morning, or come back from work the next day, drag the folder containing the images of last night’s imaging session and drop it onto the Observatory application icon.
+When you wake up the next morning, drag the folder containing the images of last night’s imaging session and drop it onto the Observatory application icon.

 After a few seconds, you will be presented with a window containing all the images and see their metadata.
 Here you can quickly visually inspect them, determine FWHMs and reject those you dislike by choosing Stack ▸ Reject (

 When you’re done, select the rejected ones and choose Image ▸ Show Master in Finder.
 A Finder window opens with the rejected images selected.
 There you can opt to drop them in a separate folder (New Folder with Selection), or move them to the trash all together.

 Afterwards, you can just close the Observatory window, without even saving the newly created library.

 While preparing an imaging session for a list of targets, why not create a library, and use Virtual Observatory to download each target’s images from the DSS, SDSS, PTF or other archives?
 It may lead you to other interesting objects nearby.

 Create a library for each target object, collecting observations spanning multiple observation sessions.
 Add master calibration frames, calibrate, align, and stack the images.
 Plate solve the stacked image, overlay astronomical catalog data, and export the image for post processing.
 Save the library to maintain a processing history.

 Use a library to collect all your calibration frames, auto-stack them, quickly inspect individual images using the blink animation, and export them as master calibration frames in 32 bit floating point FITS format.
 Use Observatory’s powerful export feature with folder and file naming templates to ensure that your master calibration frames are exported with consistent naming.